Simcoe County Sports Update | 107.5 Kool FM

 Saturday July 21st @ Oshawa Hawkeyes

-The Kings started the final month of the regular season on a tough note, losing 14-3 to the Oakville Buzz.
-Six dates remain in the regular season, five of those are on the road.
+The Kings continue their push for the playoffs.
+After a loss to the Green Gaels Thursday Orillia collected a 15-11 win over the Gloucester Griffins.
+Three dates remain in the regular season, two of those are on the road.

 Kings Statistics